 I commit to maintaining a very small net worth.
 My financial net worth will be maintained at or below my yearly maximum earnings mentioned above.
 This would be about $12,000 or less currently.
 The net worth of my physical possessions will not exceed that same guideline.
-Currently my net worth is around $6,000.
+At the time of writing, 11/03/2018, my net worth is around $6,000.
 I have about $1,200 cash.
 My possessions are financially valued at less than $5,000.
 I have no investment accounts or bank account.
 My opinions can’t be swayed through the temptation of expensive items such as cars or property.

 I have committed for life to donating 100% of my media earnings to environmental nonprofits.
 That is the main way that money enters my life.
 I have no desire to become financially wealthy through any level of fame or celebrity that I gain.
 Since first making my vows in April of 2015, donations of $43,000 have been made to nonprofits that are working for the betterment of our society.
 This includes the two TV shows I’ve done and my first book. $43,000 is not an incredible amount of money, but I have focused my life around not generating money, so given that, it’s a meaningful amount to me.
 I put it into grassroots nonprofits who use the money wisely and can make a big difference with a little bit of money.